COVID-19 and wellbeing

 As children return to school, our priority is their health and wellbeing.

-- Welcoming children back to school
+- Encouraging children back to school at Alert level 1

 - Some children might need additional support when they return to school